Alessandro727/CHARM/README.md

-## CHARM: Chiplet Heterogeneity-Aware Runtime Mapping System
+## CHARM: Chiplet Heterogeneity-Aware Runtime Mapping system

 CHARM is a C++ runtime system for scaling and improving applications performance on chiplet-based processors.